Life on the street

 They begin as victims in their own homes of neglect,

-The children living in these homes often begin to drift away from their families, spending more and more time each day on the street until eventually, they are actually living there.
-Sometimes a child is kicked out of his home abruptly because of a sudden change in family dynamics; the death of a family member or rejection by a stepfathers.
+The children living in these homes often begin to drift away from their families, spending more and more time each day on the street until, eventually, they are actually living there.
+Sometimes a child is kicked out of his home abruptly because of a sudden change in family dynamics, the death of a family member, or rejection by stepfathers.

-The life of a child on the street is desperately lonely, even when he is surrounded by people.
+A child's life on the street is desperately lonely, even when he is surrounded by people.
 He lives life on the fringes, frequently high on whatever inhalants or drugs he can find to relieve his hunger, to feel warm in the cold, to deal with his feelings of fear and despair, and escape from the harsh reality of his life.

 These children work hard each day to survive.